-KASA High School offers students the opportunity to prepare for the IELTS examination in collaboration with the British Council, For more information about the test and registration, visit www.IELTS.org or send an email to the Head of the English Department at english@kasahighschool.ac.cy for any enquiries.
+KASA High School offers students the opportunity to prepare for the IELTS examination by providing guidance and materials to practise.
+For more information about the test and registration, visit www.IELTS.org or send an email to the Head of the English Department at english@kasahighschool.ac.cy for any enquiries.